azsk/AzTS-docs/09-PowershellModule/Readme.md

 |ExcludeControlIds (ecids)|

 ----------------------------------------------------------
-## AzTS: Subscription Health Scan
+## AzTS: Security scanner for Azure

+>  **Prerequisites:**
+> For all commands in this feature it is assumed that you have:
+> 1. Logged in to your Azure account using Connect-AzAccount from a PowerShell ISE.
+> 2. Selected a subscription using Set-AzContext.

 ### Overview

-The subscription health check script runs a set of automated scans to examine a subscription and flags off conditions that are indications that your subscription may be at a higher risk due to various security issues, misconfigurations or obsolete artifacts/settings.
+Security Scanner for Azure scans all the prominent features in Azure (e.g., Web Apps, Storage, SQL DB, Key Vault, etc.) by executing the security controls and will validate their status as 'Success' or 'Failure' based on the security guidance.

-The following aspects of security are checked:
+The following aspects of security are also checked:
-1. Access control configuration - identity and access management related issues in the subscription
+Access control configuration - identity and access management related issues in the subscription.
-2. Alert configuration - configuration of activity alerts for sensitive actions for the subscription and various cloud resources
+Alert configuration - configuration of activity alerts for sensitive actions for the subscription and various cloud resources.
-3. Microsoft Defender for Cloud configuration - configuration of MDC (security point of contact, various MDC policy settings, etc.)
+Microsoft Defender for Cloud configuration - configuration of MDC (security point of contact, various MDC policy settings, etc.)
-4. ARM Policy and Resource Locks configuration - presence of desired set of ARM policy rules and resource locks.

-### Scan the security health of your subscription
+### Scan the security of Azure

-The subscription health check script can be run using the command below after replacing `<SubscriptionId`> with your subscriptionId and  `<TenantId`> with your tenantId of subscription.
+The security check script for Azure can be run using the command below after replacing `<SubscriptionId`> with your subscriptionId and  `<TenantId`> with your tenantId of subscription.
 ```PowerShell
 Invoke-AzureScan -SubscriptionId <SubscriptionId> -TenantId <TenantId>